jdtengineering/wooooocommerce/readme.md

 How to use:
 Create a webhook in woocommerce and add you consumer key and secret to a file called `keys.json`.
 Also add your website's url to the file.
 For example:

-Everytime the script run, it fetches the date of the last order.
+Everytime the script run, it fetches the date of the last order that has status "processing".
 If that date is newer than the previous last date, it must be a new order!

-*Note: Currently, the script does not check if the order was actually succesfull.
-This could be implemented easily by checking the order status field in the json response.*

 ### Requirements
 - Python 3